 Meet Lisa Maria Galles, LPCC

 Hi, I’m Lisa!
 I have a Master’s Degree in Mental Health Counseling and am independently licensed as a counselor (LPCC) in our great state of New Mexico.
 I have spent most of my career working in jails, as part of a mobile crisis team, with individuals whose functioning is seriously compromised by their mental illness (such as severe depression, bipolar or schizophrenia) and in rehabilitation facilities.
-I have two roles at GD Psych Services.
-As the Practice Manager, I help run the everyday operations of the clinic.
-If you call, I’ll likely be the one who answers.
-I love talking with new patients on the phone and getting them set up for services which can change their lives dramatically!
-My other role at GD Psych Services is conducting psychological and neuropsychological evaluations alongside a team of amazing psychologists.
-These assessments are usually used for diagnostic clarification, to clarify cognitive strengths and weaknesses, and to provide treatment recommendations.
-Outside of my work (which I absolutely love), I enjoy being outside, spending time with my animals (four dogs, three turtles, and one chicken), playing soccer, riding my bike, and simply doing nothing.
+My primary role at GD Psych Services is conducting psychological and neuropsychological evaluations for individuals of all ages alongside a team of psychologists.
+These assessments are usually used to better understand an individual’s diagnosis, to clarify cognitive strengths and weaknesses, and to provide treatment recommendations.
+My secondary role is as a therapist, helping those who struggle with anxiety, depression, and other mental health concerns.
+I enjoy incorporating running or walking together into therapy sessions as being alongside one another seems to allow for individuals to open up in a way that facing each other in an therapy office doesn’t.
+Outside of my work (which I absolutely love), I enjoy being outside, spending time with my animals (four dogs, four turtles, and one chicken), playing soccer, riding my bike, and simply doing nothing.
 I believe every human is beautiful and is capable of positive change.
 Together, let’s figure out how to improve your life!
 I can’t wait to meet you.

 Alma Babbitt is from Albuquerque New Mexico.
 She has her Associates in Liberal Arts from Central New Mexico College, Bachelor’s Degree in Science in Psychology with an emphasis in substance abuse.
 After completing her Bachelor’s Degree, she obtained her LSAA and volunteered briefly at AMCI while working as a psychiatric technician at a local juvenile residential treatment facility and completing her dual Master’s Degree in Clinical and Counseling Psychology.
 She has both a License in Alcohol and Substance Abuse counseling (LADAC) and License in Mental Health Counseling (LMHC) providing services for both individual therapy, group therapy, and completing psychiatric assessments for appropriate referrals.